brandon-a-hay/stringparser/README.md

 The string parser class can be found at app/stringParser/stringParser.js.
 It is designed to take an input string and return the most and least frequent character in that string.

-You can also call it's methods using StringParser.prototype
+You can also call it's methods using StringParser.prototype.method()